-- Our Elves Are Better: Elsimore and the Wilder were elves, with Elsimore being a surface elf and the Wilder being a Drow.
+- Our Elves Are Different: Elsimore and the Wilder were elves, with Elsimore being a surface elf and the Wilder being a Drow.

 - Psychic Powers: Everyone in the party but Elsimore and the Magus were psionic classes, which use these in variable forms.

-- Reality-Breaking Paradox: Elsimore destroyed psionics by going to the Plane of Force, which is the source of Psionic powers, and casting a permanent gate to the place where the Negative Energy Plane and the Quasielemental Plane of Void met.
+- Reality-Breaking Paradox: Elsimore destroyed psionics by going to the Plane of Force, which is the source of Psionic powers, and casting a permanent gate to the place where the Negative Energy Plane (a plane basically comprising a single infinite black hole) and the Quasielemental Plane of Void (a plane with literally nothing in it) met.

 - Retcon: The DM retcons Elsimore's first killing of the Big Bad.
 And the second one.
 When Elsimore does it a third time, the GM just kicks Elsimore out of his house.

 - Too Much Information: Bad enough the Date Rape Psion is doing. . . well, pretty much exactly that to any NPC that catches his eye, but he insists on describing his (apparently) horrible and non-consensual activities to the entire party, seemingly for no other reason than to indulge his own personal fetishes.
 The narrator spares us repeating the specifics.